AndreaAvignone/PMV-Monitoring-Platform/README.md

 For each service, the JSON-like configuration file is present under the folder:
 > /etc

-To enable tunneling, [1^] ngrok was exploited, with proper configuration.
+To enable tunneling, ngrok[1^] was exploited, with proper configuration.

 ### Main services
 #### Service catalog: